 - As part of a smoothie with other veg and fruit – eg using a Nutribullet or other high speed blender

 - Warm Beetroot & Quinoa Tabbouleh – sprinkle a handful of your favourite sprouts on top as garnish

 - Pauper’s Greens & Potato Soup – add a handful of lentil or chick pea sprouts to the soup when you blend it.

 - With other salad ingredients in a veggieburger and bun

 - In a salad wrap with hummus

-- In Tomato & Lentil Soup or a raw soup recipe
+- In Pumpkin & Lentil Soup or a raw soup recipe

 Where and what to buy Long Chinese bean sprouts are available from most supermarkets and Oriental stores (they’re grown from mung beans).
 They can be used in salads or Chinese, Thai and other Oriental cuisine such as stir-fried vegetables and tofu, pad thai etc. Store in the fridge and wash thoroughly before using.
 Add them last to hot dishes and don’t overcook – that way they keep more of their goodness!

 Others types – sprouts like alfalfa, broccoli, purple radish or mixtures, can be bought from good health stores and greengrocers.
 Look for brands such as Aconbury or Sky.
 We’ve also seen sprouts in Sainsbury’s (Good4U lentil, pea & beanshoots) – and Ocado (Aconbury mixed sprouts)